lucasaraujo45/Shopify-AJAX-API-Console-Snippets/README.md

 ### 🍪 [Manage Shop Cookie](./get-and-transfer-cart-cookie)

 By extracting the cart's unique token, troubleshooting cart-related issues becomes more efficient, allowing for direct examination of user-reported cart anomalies by recreating the exact cart state in any browser or device.
 This snippet is great for diagnosing and addressing cart-specific challenges in real-time.
 ---

+###Requirements and limitations
+- This is an unauthenticated API.
+It doesn’t require access tokens or a client ID to access.
+- There are no hard rate limits on the Ajax API.
+It’s still subject to Shopify’s standard API abuse-prevention measures.
+- All API responses return JSON-formatted data.
+- The Ajax API can’t be used to read any customer or order data, or update any store data.
+If you need more extensive access, check the Admin API.

+---